 How to create a job search plan?

-- Write a list of target companies and check their career pages regularly for job openings.
+- Produce a list of targets you’d love to work for.
+Keep an eye on their career pages for openings.

-- If applicable, find staffing agencies that specialize in your field and register with them.
+- If applicable, look into staffing agencies that specialize in what you do and sign up with them.

-- After submitting a resume, set reminders to follow up with the employer after one or two weeks if you haven’t heard back.
+- After you send in your resume, set reminders to follow up a week or two later if you haven’t heard back.

-- Prepare for common interview questions and practice your responses with a friend or in front of a mirror.
+- Get ready for common interview questions.
+Practice answering with a friend or talk it out in front of a mirror.

-- Create a set of motivational habits, such as daily affirmations or short-term rewards, to maintain focus and momentum during the job search.
+- Create a set of motivational habits, such as daily affirmations or short-term rewards, to maintain focus and momentum.

 Sample job search plan: